 As a single adult, independence is hard.
-Like super hard.
-We don't have the luxury of two incomes or even a single income with a super-mom side hustle.
+Super hard.
+We don't have the luxury of two incomes.
+We're on our own.
+Completely.

-So here are some tips for making your budget work on a single income that I've found as I've started my journey into financial independence.
+Here are some tips for making your budget work on a single income that I've learned as I've started my journey toward financial independence.

 1. Keep Necessary Expenses Low

-It's an obvious, but nevertherless ignored, fact that if your whole paycheck goes into payments then your budget isn't going to do you much good.
+It's an obvious but nevertheless ignored fact that if your whole paycheck goes into payments then your budget isn't going to do you much good.